ZE3kr/Wheres-My-Offer/README.md

 You can set up an IFTTT webhook trigger, or any webhook service, and then forward the message to app notification or phone call.
 Plus, you should also add `check.php` as a cron job to run the script periodically.

 ABSOLUTELY NO GUARANTEE.
-Use it at your own risk.
+USE IT AT YOUR OWN RISK.

 Supported Universities: